-In spite of many good and valid information about acne available today these myths persist and are passed down from one generation to another.
-Published in some health and beauty magazines these myths have a big influence on understanding acne in general and especially on treatment methods.
+Surprisingly myths about acne still persist and are passed down from one generation to another.
+At the same time, today we have many valuable and good information about acne causes, treatments and prevention.
+Published in some health and beauty magazines these myths about acne have a big influence on understanding of acne.
+Especially this is evident on treatment methods.

-Furthermore, therapy based on these myths can have less effective results and can often do additional damage in case of severe acne.
+Furthermore, therapy based on these myths can have less effect and can often worsen the case of severe acne.

 This is far from the truth and you need to use some acne remedies in order to eliminate it.
-There are many acne treatments available today (over-the-counter or with prescription) which can help you deal with acne.
-It is very important to identify what type of acne you have because that will help decide on what method to use, whether it`s going to be self-treatment or you need to visit doctor or dermatologist.
+There are many acne treatments available today (over-the-counter or with prescription) which can help you deal with it.
+However, the most important step is to identify what type of acne you have.
+This will help you decide on what treatment to use, whether it`s going to be self-treatment or you need to visit doctor or dermatologist.

 This is yet another myth since it was already confirmed that about 25% to 30% people regardless of nation or gender between the ages 25-44 have active acne, known as adult acne.
 Also, some people deal with acne throughout their whole life.

-Acne is not caused by poor or lack of personal hygiene even though this myth could have sense, but fortunately this is not true.
-Basically, acne is caused by an overproduction of sebum.
-Personal hygiene is important in helping reduce the symptoms in combination with acne treatment products, but it must be highlighted that no matter how often or hard you wash, rub and scrub your face and other affected areas you will not wash away acne.
+Even though this myth could have sense, lack of personal hygiene does not cause acne.
+Overproduction of sebum is causing acne.
+Personal hygiene is important in helping reduce the symptoms in combination with acne treatment products.
+On the contrary, no matter how often or hard you wash, rub and scrub your face and other affected areas you will not wash away acne.
 In fact, rubbing and scrubbing can only irritate already inflamed area and make the acne worse, not better.

-Instead of the frequent and harsh washing, the face should be washed daily face twice to three times a day with mild, gentle cleanser.
+Instead of the frequent and harsh washing, wash your face twice to three times a day with mild, gentle cleanser.
 After the washing pat it dry don’t scrub it dry.

 There is no scientific proof indicating that foods such as chocolate, sweets, greasy food, pizza, french fries or soda are directly responsible for acne development.
 Also, eating too much food rich in iodide, such as sushi, seaweed and shellfish, or eggs and milk, and even beef (according to some people) may worsen or possibly cause acne, is another statement related to this myth.
-Although this has been believed for a long period of time, intensive scientific research shows that there is no correlation between specific diet and a possible cause of acne.
+This is one of the myths about acne which is present for a long period of time.
+However, intensive scientific research shows that there is no correlation between specific diet and a possible cause of acne.

 On the other hand, each of us is unique and different.
 Therefore, some people may notice acne breakouts after consuming these kind of food while others don’t have any problems with it.